 Georgia’s Deputy Foreign Minister David Dzhalagania says the country has not formulated a concrete position, but thinks the proposal is interesting.
 The very thing that makes it interesting to Georgia – a major US asset that America would feel compelled to protect if hostilities begin again with Russia – is also the potential down-side to its placement in that country.
 On the other hand, a radar there would be very well positioned to monitor Iran.
 Civil Georgia | Georgia’s The Messenger | Russia’s RIA Novosti.

-Dec 27/10: Aegis Ashore.
+Dec 27/10: AA Kauai.
 Lockheed Martin Mission Systems and Sensors in Moorestown, NJ receives a $65.6 million contract modification for production of the Aegis Weapon System, tooling, test equipment, and associated technical services for the Aegis Ashore test site at the Pacific Missile Range Facility in Kauai, Hawaii.

 Work will be performed in Moorestown, NJ (87%), and Clearwater, FL (13%), and is expected to be complete by October 2014.
 US Naval Sea Systems Command in Washington, DC manages the contract (N00024-09-C-5110).